 Recycling: For years, we have recycled all that we can in order to reduce our corporate waste.
-This includes all plastic, paper, cardboard, & metals.
+This includes soft and hard plastics, paper, cardboard, & metals.

-Our floating office is a reused / recycled old 1973 Houseboat that we purchased 9 years ago from a couple on the Sacramento River in CA, trucked it up and modified it to suit our needs for today’s family business.
+Our floating office is a reused/recycled 1973 houseboat that we purchased nine years ago from a couple on the Sacramento River in California.
+We trucked it up and modified it to suit our needs for today’s family business.

-Composting: we now compost the ‘complimentary hot chocolate’ cups we provide our passengers on a cold windy day.
-Yup, you heard correctly–we compost our cups!
-They are made from plants and can go right back into the soil!
-A local company called re-Fuse picks up our compost–Since 2002, they have been leading the way to zero waste by providing the first full-service organics recycling in Victoria.
+Composting: we now compost the complimentary hot chocolate cups we provide our passengers on cold, windy days!
+They are made from plants and can go right back into the soil.
+A local company called re-Fuse picks up our compost.
+Since 2002, they have been leading the way to zero waste by providing the first full-service organics recycling in Victoria.

 100% recycled toilet paper

 biodegradable laundry & hand soaps